bolnel/nelsite1/content/articles/online-research-strategy-efficient.md

 Our brain has an amazing capacity to infer meaning based on context, experience and intuitions.
 It's great that we could learn different languages without reaching for the dictionary to check every single word.

-However, if we make decisions and build our strategies based on the things we "kinda get" - it's a shaky foundation.
+However, if we make decisions and build our strategies based on the things we "kinda get" – it's a shaky foundation.

 "If your code _just works_ and you don't have a clear understanding of why it does, then it's already broken, you simply aren't aware of it yet."

-Quoted from memory from the seminal book on coding by Steve McConnell, "Code Complete".
+Quoted from memory from the seminal book on coding by Steve McConnell, ["Code Complete"](https://www.oreilly.com/library/view/code-complete-2nd/0735619670/).
 But I think it's applicable in all aspects of life, not only in programming.

 You can feel it.
 The small details you're fuzzy on, those blurry spots in your mental field of vision that make recognizable shapes, but you never look directly at them.
 Of course, it's unfeasible to have a high-resolution rendering of every single detail in the world around you.
 But if it's a recurring point, or something that might have an impact on your actions and decisions, stop and honestly ask yourself: